abdullahkhfb/animepahe-enhancer/README.md

 2. Fork the repository and create your branch from `main`.
 3. Make your changes — keep the code style consistent (ES2020+, no build step).
 4. Open a Pull Request with a clear description of the change and the problem it solves.

 ---

+## Privacy

+All data is stored locally in your browser — nothing is ever sent to an external server.
+See [PRIVACY.md](PRIVACY.md) for the full privacy policy.

+---